Resource relationships in Managed Service for Kubernetes

 <key> = <value>:<effect>

-Tolerations: Exceptions from taint policies.
-Using tolerations, you can allow certain pods to run on nodes, even if the taint of the node group prohibits this.
+Tolerations: Exceptions from taints.
+With tolerations, you can allow particular pods to run on nodes even if the node group's taint prohibits this.

 apiVersion: v1